 Teams that haven’t updated their office environment in a while to adapt to new cleanliness, space, and collaboration demands may need to make the change before the official “return to the office” can begin.

 Keeping your workplace safe in the era of life after COVID-19 isn’t just about updating and improving hygiene practices.
 Companies will need to think about the new security and data threats they might face in this current landscape.

 If your agents will be logging into essential tools and services from various locations, how can you make sure that they keep your networks secure?
 Do your high-performing teams know how to spot a phishing attempt or protect themselves from a potential hack?
 Do they understand the best practice concepts of sharing and securing data online?

-Better training to ensure that your employees are prepared for all of the challenges that the digital world might produce is a good first step.
+Better training to ensure your employees are prepared for the challenges 0f the digital world is a good first step.

 However, you’ll also need to have business continuity and disaster recovery strategies in place – in case the worst should happen.
 Business data is always at risk when employees don’t have the right security mechanisms to work from home.

 Even in a relatively well-protected environment, you still need a back-up system in place to ensure that your workforce can continue to thrive if disaster strikes.
 Make sure that your employees know how to respond and who they need to reach out to first if they notice any issues with data breaches or security problems.

 Finally, for companies to remain productive and efficient in any environment, good communication is a must.
 Your employees need to be able to connect with each other on platforms that best suit them and reach important supervisors and managers when they need additional help.